 Prior to joining Citizens Energy, Hynes was the principal director and cofounder of Strategic Energy Systems, a consulting and engineering services firm focused on distributed power generation and wind power.
 He also was the cochair of the Energy Committee for CERC, the organization that “greened” the 2004 Democratic and Republican National Conventions,.
 He has served on the steering committee of the Boston Climate Action Network since 2003.

 Hynes holds a BS in management science from MIT.

-Thomas (Tod) Hynes is a Lecturer in the Martin Trust Center for MIT Entrepreneurship.
+Thomas (Tod) Hynes is a Senior Lecturer in the Martin Trust Center for MIT Entrepreneurship.
 He teaches Energy Ventures, a graduate-level course that guides teams of business, engineering, science, and policy students through the process of creating new energy ventures …

 Accelerators; Alternative energy; Angel investing; Business plans; Carbon footprint; Clean energy; Cross-sectoral collaboration; Elevator pitch; Emerging businesses; Energy; Energy efficiency; Entrepreneurial finance; Entrepreneurial management; Entrepreneurship; Global entrepreneurship; Incubators; Innovation; Innovation management; Innovative thinking; New venture development; New ventures; Product innovation; Sales; Simulation; Startups / Start-ups; Sustainability; Sustainable design; Technological innovation; Wind power